 If you view it, give it a “Thumbs Up,” she’ll be excited even it if it only gets 5 or 10.
 (And thank you in advance.)

-I’ve been writing a series of very short articles on my other site (called www.careerofhope.com ) that is about weird business ideas that are making people money.
+I’ve been writing a series of very short articles that are about weird business ideas that are making people money.

 If you think you have a good business idea, chances are you do.
 One thing for sure is your idea can’t be any crazier than some of the ones that I’ve been reading about.
 This is a recap of the last three articles I’ve written on my other site.
 Here are a few ways people are making money that we would not have thought about: